 While both aim to streamline operations and enhance customer experiences, AI agents and chatbots are built for fundamentally different roles and capabilities.

-In this blog, we’ll break down the key differences between AI agent vs chatbot, explore practical examples, and help you decide which solution best fits your customer support needs.
+In this blog, we’ll break down the key differences between AI agent vs chatbot, explore practical examples, and help you decide which solution best meets your customer support needs.

 What is a chatbot?